 Pre-market trading allows investors to make portfolio moves in the hours before the market officially opens for the day.
 For both the NYSE and the Nasdaq, the pre-market trading period extends from 4:00 am ET to 9:30 am ET.

 The NYSE also allows for a 30-minute pre-opening season beginning at 3:30 am ET in which limit orders can be entered and queued ahead of the pre-market session.

 Post-market trading, also referred to as extended trading, runs from 4:00 pm ET to 8:00 pm ET on both exchanges.
 If an investor is completing after-hours trading with an online brokerage, the brokerage may set their own hours for when trading can occur, within the time frames the NYSE and the Nasdaq follow.

-Of course, this timing pertains to the US markets only.
+Of course, this timing pertains to the U.S. markets only.
 Globally, foreign markets have their own operating hours.
-Due to time zone differences, markets in the U.S. and markets in other countries don’t always operate during the same time periods.
+Due to time zone differences, stock markets in the U.S. and markets in other countries don’t always operate during the same time periods.

 Put your money to work and make

 your first trade with active invest.